Veselí nad Lužnicí: Etymology

-The word veselí means 'mirth', 'merriment'.
+The word veselí means 'mirth', 'merriment' in Czech.
 It was a frequent name of newly founded settlements, which were given this name to ensure that its inhabitants would always be happy and joyful.

 Geography

 Veselí nad Lužnicí is located about 25 km south of Tábor and 27 km northeast of České Budějovice.
 It lies at the confluence of the Lužnice and Nežárka rivers.

 Veselí nad Lužnicí is situated on the northern edge of the Třeboň Basin and is known for its fishponds and pine forests.
 There are five artificial lakes south of the town, used for recreational purposes; these were created between 1952 and 1986 by flooding former gravel and sand quarries.
 An educational trail runs around them.

-Horusický pond, the second largest pond in the country with an area of 415 ha, lies southwest of the town.
+Horusický rybník, the second largest fishpond in the country with an area of 415 ha, lies southwest of the town.
 The southern part of the municipal territory lies in the Třeboňsko Protected Landscape Area, which was declared a UNESCO biosphere reserve.